wormhole-foundation/xdapp-book/src/technical/env/tilt.md

 # Setting up Tilt

-The Tilt environment functions best in a UNIX-style environment.
+Tilt functions best in a UNIX-style environment.
 For Windows users, using a WSL environment is recommended.

 In order to run the Tilt environment, you'll first need to make sure you have [Tilt](https://docs.tilt.dev/install.html) and [Go](https://go.dev/doc/install) installed.